-Congo-Kinshasa, also known as Democratic Republic of Congo, is an African state located at the centre of the African continent.
+Congo-Kinshasa, also known as the Democratic Republic of Congo, is an African state located at the center of the African continent.
 It is the largest, most populated, resource-rich, but the poorest country even in the scale of the African standards.
-Actually, travelling to DRC is mostly unsafe so tourists really require maximum security.
-However, there is a positive side of this country despite its economic problems and struggle in maintaining peace.
+Traveling to DRC is mostly unsafe so tourists require maximum security.
+However, there is a positive side to this country despite its economic problems and struggle in maintaining peace.
 DRC has much to explore and discover while touring the country.
-It has one of the largest forest cover in the world, perhaps following the Amazon jungle in the world list.
+It has one of the largest forest covers in the world, perhaps following the Amazon jungle in the world list.
 There are many unique landmarks to be seen, interesting animal species like the gorilla, and world heritage sites within it.

 The local cuisine is unique.
-The Congolese male beer using rice and it has a nice taste, and it s offered in different brands known as Doppel, Tembo, Skol, and Primus.
+The Congolese male beer using rice and it has a nice taste, and its offered in different brands known as Doppel, Tembo, Skol, and Primus.
 The dishes offered in hotels and restaurants are borrowed dishes from some foreign countries.
-A common and significant aspect about the home dishes is that some of them have varieties of nuts as ingredients in making the foods.
+A common and significant aspect of the home dishes is that some of them have varieties of nuts as ingredients in making the foods.
 The national dish known as moambe has peanuts and palm nuts.